 Craft the Email Body

-Once the subject lines are in place, I personalize the body of the email using the information we’ve gathered.
-Here are two email variations for a prospect, Nathan Driver, SEO Manager at Rocket Media, take a look at all the things which are bolded – these are personalized based on data from Clay.
+Once the subject lines are in place, I personalize the body of the email using the information I gathered.
+Here are two email variations for a prospect, Nathan Driver, SEO Manager at Rocket Media.
+Take a look at all the bolded things.
+These are personalized based on data from Clay.
 Also note, there are no links here at all!

 Email Body Version A: